Popeyef5/Cassandra/README.md

 ### TODO

-Although there is plenty to do and everything is welcome, if you want to contribute but don't know how to, here are a couple of ideas that would come in handy:
+Although there is plenty to do and everything is welcome, if you want to contribute but don't know how to, here are a couple of ideas that would come in handy (in no particular order):

-* A logo is always nice :)
+* ~~A logo is always nice :)~~ On the works!
 * Tests (pretty please?)
 * GitHub actions
 * Improve UI
 * Improve animation
 * Add aerodynamics (tough!)
+* Add support for hybrid/liquid motors
+* ThreeJS based animation
 * Add common rocket components as subcasses with preset attributes
 * Support for RASP (.eng) and RockSim (.rse) formats